I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_device_funcs_core_0010.md

 A function that does a simple copy of descriptors.

-`pfnCreateBlendState`
+`pfnCalcPrivateQueryHeapSize`

-A function that creates a blend state.
+A function that calculates the size of a private query heap.

-`pfnCreateCommandAllocator`
+`pfnCreateQueryHeap`

-A function that creates a command allocator.
+A function that creates a query heap.

-`pfnCreateCommandList`
+`pfnDestroyQueryHeap`

-A function that creates a command list.
+A function that destroys a query heap.

-`pfnCreateCommandQueue`
+`pfnCalcPrivateCommandSignatureSize`

-A function that creates a command queue.
+A function that calculates the size of a private command signature.

 `pfnCreateCommandSignature`

 A function that creates a command signature.

-`pfnCreateComputeShader`

-A function that creates a compute shader.

-`pfnCreateConstantBufferView`

-A function that creates a constant buffer view.

-`pfnCreateDepthStencilState`

-A function that creates a depth stencil state.

-`pfnCreateDepthStencilView`

-A function that creates a depth stencil view.

-`pfnCreateDescriptorHeap`

-A function that creates a descriptor heap.

-`pfnCreateDomainShader`

-A function that creates a domain shader.

-`pfnCreateElementLayout`

-A function that creates an element layout.

-`pfnCreateFence`

-A function that creates a fence.

-`pfnCreateGeometryShader`

-A function that creates a geometry shader.

-`pfnCreateGeometryShaderWithStreamOutput`

-A function that creates a private geometry shader with stream output.

-`pfnCreateHeapAndResource`

-A function that create a heap and resource.

-`pfnCreateHullShader`

-A function that creates a hull shader.

-`pfnCreatePipelineLibrary`

-A function that creates a pipeline library.

-`pfnCreatePipelineState`

-A function that crates a pipeline state.

-`pfnCreatePixelShader`

-A function that creates a shader.

-`pfnCreateQueryHeap`

-A function that creates a query heap.

-`pfnCreateRasterizerState`

-A function that creates a rasterizer state.

-`pfnCreateRenderTargetView`

-A function that creates a render target view.

-`pfnCreateRootSignature`

-A function that creates a root signature.

-`pfnCreateSampler`

-A function that creates a sampler.

-`pfnCreateShaderResourceView`

-A function that creates a shader resource view.

-`pfnCreateUnorderedAccessView`

-A function that creates an unordered access view.

-`pfnCreateVertexShader`

-A function that creates a vertex shader.

-`pfnDestroyBlendState`

-A function that destroys a blend state.

-`pfnDestroyCommandAllocator`

-A function that destroys a command allocator.

-`pfnDestroyCommandList`

-A function that destroys a command list.

-`pfnDestroyCommandQueue`

-A function that destroys a command queue.

 `pfnDestroyCommandSignature`

 A function that destroys a command signature.

-`pfnDestroyDepthStencilState`

-A function that destroys a depth stencil state.

-`pfnDestroyDescriptorHeap`

-A function that destroys a descriptor heap.

-`pfnDestroyElementLayout`

-A function that destroys an element layout.

-`pfnDestroyFence`

-A function that destroys a fence.

-`pfnDestroyHeapAndResource`
+`pfnCheckResourceVirtualAddress`

-A function that destroys a heap and resource.
+A function that checks the virtual address of a resource.

-`pfnDestroyPipelineLibrary`

-A function that destroys a pipeline library.

-`pfnDestroyPipelineState`

-A function that destroys a pipeline state.

-`pfnDestroyQueryHeap`

-A function that destroys a query heap.

-`pfnDestroyRasterizerState`

-A function that destroys a rasterizer state.

-`pfnDestroyRootSignature`
+`pfnCheckResourceAllocationInfo`

-A function that destroys a root signature.
+A function that checks allocation information of a resource.

-`pfnDestroyShader`
+`pfnCheckSubresourceInfo`

-A function that destroys a shader.
+A function that checks information of a subresource.

-`pfnEvict`

-A function that evicts.

-`pfnGetCPUDescriptorHandleForHeapStart`
+`pfnCheckExistingResourceAllocationInfo`

-A function that gets a CPU descriptor handle.
+A function that checks allocation information of an existing resource.

-`pfnGetDescriptorSizeInBytes`
+`pfnOfferResources`

-A function that gets the descriptor size, in bytes.
+A function that offers resources.

-`pfnGetGPUDescriptorHandleForHeapStart`
+`pfnReclaimResources`

-A function that gets a GPU descriptor handle.
+A function that reclaims resources.

 `pfnGetImplicitPhysicalAdapterMask`

 A function that gets an implicit physical adapter mask.

-`pfnGetMipPacking`

-A function that gets MIP packing.

 `pfnGetPresentPrivateDriverDataSize`

 A function that gets the present size of private driver data.

-`pfnMakeResident`

-A function that makes a resident.

-`pfnMapHeap`

-A function that maps a heap.

-`pfnOfferResources`

-A function that offers resources.

-`pfnOpenHeapAndResource`

-A function that opens a heap and resource.

 `pfnQueryNodeMap`

 A function that queries a node map.

-`pfnReclaimResources`

-A function that reclaims resources.

-`pfnResetCommandAllocator`

-A function that resets a command allocator.

 `pfnRetrieveShaderComment`

 A function that retrieves a shader comment.

+`pfnCheckResourceAllocationHandle`

+A function that checks a resource allocation handle.

+`pfnCalcPrivatePipelineLibrarySize`

+A function that calculates the size of a private pipeline library.

+`pfnCreatePipelineLibrary`

+A function that creates a pipeline library.

+`pfnDestroyPipelineLibrary`

+A function that destroys a pipeline library.

+`pfnAddPipelineStateToLibrary`

+A function that adds pipeline state to a library.

+`pfnCalcSerializedLibrarySize`

+A function that calculates the size of a serialized library.

 `pfnSerializeLibrary`

 A function that serializes a library.

-`pfnUnmapHeap`

-A function that unmaps a heap.

 ## Requirements